2005 Kashmir earthquake: Pakistan

-Local response
+India and Afghanistan

+At least 1,360 fatalities were confirmed in Jammu and Kashmir, India.
+At least 102 military personnel were among the dead, with 322 more injured and 32 missing.
+In addition, 7,082 were injured, 9,836 homes were destroyed and 34,245 were severely damaged.
+In addition, 32,335 buildings collapsed in Anantnag, Baramulla, Jammu and Srinagar.
+In Karnah, nearly every single house collapsed, with almost every resident displaced and 514 people killed in the tehsil.
+At least 250 people were killed in Kupwara, while in Uri there were over 300 deaths, including 54 soldiers killed by a collapsing border post and 54 labourers struck by rockfalls, half of the buildings were damaged or destroyed and fires caused severe damage.
+An additional 32 fatalities were reported in Tangdhar.
+In Jammu division, 17 people died, 148 were injured and 914 houses were damaged or destroyed.
+The 200-year-old Moti Mahal fort in Poonch District collapsed.
+Buildings were also damaged in Delhi, while panic caused by the shaking was reported as far away as Gujarat.

+Four deaths and 14 injuries were reported in Afghanistan, including a young girl who died in Jalalabad after a wall collapsed on her, while minor damage occurred in Kabul.

+Response

+Domestic

 Immediately after the earthquake, local residents and organizations responded to emergency needs.
 The government and local non-governmental organizations (NGOs) coordinated relief efforts, distributing food, water and medical supplies.
 Many individuals and communities provided assistance spontaneously.
 People opened their homes to those displaced.
 In the initial phases of response, the Pakistan Medical corps, Corps of Engineers, Army Aviation and many infantry units were heavily involved.
 Helicopters conducted aerial reconnaissance and delivered essential supplies to remote areas while infantry units engaged in search and rescue operations.

 The collective action of local residents, government agencies, and NGOs was instrumental in providing immediate relief and setting the stage for long-term recovery and reconstruction.
 Medical rehabilitation services swiftly intervened, providing assistive devices and customized prosthetics to facilitate the early recovery of injured individuals' functional abilities and psychological states.
 The MST Military Hospital, equipped with 12 beds and a team of experienced specialists, provided urgent medical and surgical care for post-disaster casualties.
 This rapid response accelerated the rehabilitation process, ensuring that victims received timely and professional medical support even under extreme conditions.